Every day, millions of people fall into the same pattern without realizing it.

 Doomscrolling describes the tendency to keep scrolling through bad news, alarming headlines, or emotionally charged social feeds even when it causes stress or anxiety.
 The term became popular during the COVID-19 pandemic, when people constantly checked for updates and found themselves trapped in a loop of information.

 Researchers now recognize doomscrolling as a behavioral pattern with measurable psychological effects, not just a casual habit.
+A 2021 study published in Computers in Human Behavior found that doomscrolling was significantly associated with increased anxiety, greater fear, and poorer overall mental health.

 Why Doomscrolling Feels So Hard to Stop